Robust and efficient verification of graph states in blind measurement-based quantum computation

 \item[3.]
 Alice chooses an integer $0\leq k\leq N-1$, called the number of allowed failures.
 If at most $k$ failures are observed among the $N$ tests, Alice accepts the reduced state $\sigma_{N+1}$ on the remaining system and uses it for MBQC; otherwise, she rejects it. \end{enumerate}

 With this verification protocol, Alice aims to achieve three goals: completeness, soundness, and robustness.
-The completeness means Alice does not reject the correct quantum state.
-Recall that $|G\>$ can always pass each test, so this goal is automatically guaranteed.
-Intuitively, the verification protocol is sound if Alice does not mistakenly accept any bad quantum state that is far from the ideal state $|G\>$.
-Concretely, the soundness means the following: once accepting, Alice needs to ensure with a high confidence level $1-\delta$ that her state $\sigma_{N+1}$ for MBQC has a sufficiently high fidelity (at least $1-\epsilon$) with $|G\>$.
-Here $0<\delta\leq1$ is called the significance level and the threshold $0<\epsilon<1$ is called the target infidelity.
-The two parameters characterize the target verification precision.
-Among all known verification protocols, only the protocol of Refs.~\cite{ZhuEVQPSshort19,ZhuEVQPSlong19} achieves the optimal sampling complexity with respect to $\delta,\epsilon$, and the qudit number $n$, even without considering the robustness (see Table~\ref{tab:compare}).
+Recall that $|G\>$ can always pass each test, so the completeness is automatically guaranteed.
+The soundness is characterized by the target infidelity $\epsilon$ and significance level $\delta$ as explained in the introduction.
+For verification protocols working in the nonadversarial scenario, where the source only produces independent states with no correlation or entanglement among different runs, the optimal scaling behaviors of the test number $N$ with respect to $\epsilon$, $\delta$, and $n$ are $O(\epsilon^{-1})$, $O(\ln\delta^{-1})$, and $O(1)$, respectively \cite{PLM18,ZhuEVQPSlong19}.
+The adversarial scenario studied in this work has a weaker assumption on the source \cite{PLM18,ZhuEVQPSlong19}, so the scaling behaviors in $\epsilon$, $\delta$, and $n$ cannot be better.
 Although the condition of soundness looks quite simple, it is highly nontrivial to determine the degree of soundness.
 Even in the special case $k=0$, this problem was resolved only very recently after quite a lengthy analysis \cite{ZhuEVQPSshort19,ZhuEVQPSlong19}.
 Unfortunately, the robustness of this protocol is poor in this special case, as we shall see later.
 So we need to tackle this challenge in the general case.

 Most previous works did not consider the problem of robustness at all, because it is already very difficult to detect the bad case without considering robustness.
 To characterize the robustness of a protocol, we need to consider the case in which honest Bob prepares an independent and identically distributed (i.i.d.) quantum state, that is, $\rho$ is a tensor power of the form $\rho=\tau^{\otimes (N+1)}$ with $\tau\in \mathcal{D}(\caH)$.
 Due to inevitable noise, $\tau$ may not equal the ideal state $|G\>\<G|$.
 Nevertheless, if the infidelity $\epsilon_\tau:=1-\<G|\tau|G\>$ is smaller than the target infidelity, that is, $\epsilon_\tau<\epsilon$, then $\tau$ is still useful for quantum computing.
 For a robust verification protocol, such a state should be accepted with a high probability.